 Health literacy, language barriers, and passiveness

 One of the key barriers to effective communication is understanding.
 Check the person’s understanding – don’t settle for the ‘smile and nod’.
 Ask the person to explain their understanding of what you have told them in their own words.
 Do you know why they don’t understand?
 Is there a language barrier or health literacy issue?
 Is your explanation too complex?
 If they don’t understand, take the time to explain again in a different way.

 Stigma/myths about mental health and diabetes

 Fear of stigma and negative stereotyping can reduce the effectiveness of a consultation.
 In extreme cases the consultation may become a sterile, ineffective exchange based on what the person thinks you want to hear and/or what the person is prepared to share with you.
 Experiences of stigma may discourage a person from engaging in self-care activities, attending future consultations, or seeking professional support.
-Healthcare professionals may convey stigmatising attitudes unintentionally in their language, actions, and reactions.
+Healthcare professionals may convey stigmatising attitudes unintentionally in their language, actions, and reactions – and they certainly have a crucial role to play in minimising (and not reinforcing) stigma.
 Consider how your words and actions might inadvertently reflect negative attitudes about mental health and diabetes.